santisemhan/PSG-Squad03-IaC/README.md

 * `npm run deploy`      deploy this stack to your default AWS account/region
 * `npm run diff`        compare deployed stack with current state
 * `npm run synth`       emits the synthesized CloudFormation template
+* `npm run bootstrap`       bootstrap the application for proper functionality with the LabRole.

 ##  :zap: Infrastructure ##
 <div>